-Victim Notification of Inmate Release
+Victim Notification

-The purpose of this policy is to ensure victims of crimes receive notice when an inmate held for those crimes is released, and that victims receive any other notification required by California law.
+The purpose of this policy is to ensure victims of crimes receive notice when an incarcerated person held for those crimes is released or escapes, and that victims receive any other notification required by California law.

 It is the policy of this office to act in accordance with all laws regarding victim notification.